What Is User Engagement & Why Measure It?

 If your business is having difficulty meeting revenue goals, or if you just want to increase your revenue (who wouldn’t?), you need to start measuring user engagement.
 By analyzing the influencers of your digital experience, you’ll know which actions to take that will lead to a positive impact on revenue.

-I hope the above examples give you an excellent starting point, so you can begin making informed decisions to improve your business.
+I hope the above examples gave you an excellent starting point, so you can begin making informed decisions to improve your business.
 If you’re particularly interested in metrics regarding mobile apps, check out our blog post: 10 Metrics to Understand the Health of Your Mobile App.
 If you have any other questions about funnel analysis, the user journey, or user engagement, Cognetik can help.
 Contact us today.